andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

  1. $m$ is positive and $n$ is negative
  1. both $m$ and $n$ are negative

 We've already solved the first one when we worked on Problem 205.
-We can work through each one of the remaining three in turn.
+We can work through each of the remaining three in turn.
 In fact we need to, in order to have covered all our bases.

-Following [Durham]() it's nice to jump in at the following point, just after we dropped the $q$ and re-jig from there.
+Following the starting point of [Durham](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions)'s solution to this, it's nice to jump in at the following point, just after we dropped the $q$ and re-jig from there.

 $$3^{m + n} = 2^m \cdot 5^n$$